 - 3.11 The Children's Services Portfolio comprises the Education, Skills and Early Years Directorate, Children's Social Care and Preventative Services. - 3.12 The Education, Skills and Early Years Directorate ensures that the Council meets its statutory duties in respect of education for 0 to 19 year olds and for High Needs pupils aged 0 to 25 plus the Lifelong Learning Service and Get Oldham Working.
-These services enable Oldham residents to gain the necessary education and skills to be able to access employment opportunities both within the Borough but also across the wider Greater Manchester conurbation and beyond. - 3.13 Children's Social Care provides the Council's statutory social work function for the care and protection of children in need and children and young people at risk of significant harm.
+These services enable Oldham residents to gain the necessary education and skills to be able

+- to access employment opportunities both within the Borough but also across the wider Greater Manchester conurbation and beyond. - 3.13 Children's Social Care provides the Council's statutory social work function for the care and protection of children in need and children and young people at risk of significant harm.
 Preventative Services has strategic responsibility for services including the Early Help service, the Multi Agency Safeguarding Hub (MASH) and Targeted Youth provision. - 3.14 The Portfolio as a whole, recorded an adverse variance of £1.395m against a revised budget of £89.721m.
 This was higher than the forecast at month 9.
-The majority of the adverse variance (£1.259m) was within Education, Skills and Early Years; the main drivers being the cost of home to school transport, the cost of special educational needs and disabilities (SEND) provision and staffing (including out of borough placements) and income shortfalls in relation to education psychology services.
-These areas were projected to overspend in the monitoring reports presented throughout the year.
-Actions to address the financial challenges proved unsuccessful.
-The budget for 2020/21 allocated additional funds to address the increasing pressures of the home to School Transport Service (£0.750m) and SEND (£0.300m).

-3.15 Children's Social Care reported an underspend of £0.079m.
+The majority of the adverse variance (£1.259m) was within Education, Skills and Early Years; the main drivers being the cost of home to school transport, the cost of special educational needs and disabilities (SEND) provision (including out of borough placements) and staffing together with income shortfalls in relation to education psychology services.
+Children's Social Care reported an underspend of £0.079m.
 On-going pressures in relation to placements were offset by staffing underspends due to delays in recruiting to a new operating model.
 Preventative services recorded an overspend of £0.215m.